Extracurricular Activities for your Child

 • Maintain respectful physical and emotional distance as needed

-• Avoid arguments, negative remarks, or hostile behavior
+• Avoid arguments, negative remarks, or hostile behaviour

-During the other parent’s parenting time, that parent takes the lead unless otherwise agreed.
+During the other parent’s parenting time, it is often appropriate for that parent to take the lead unless otherwise agreed.

-Brief private time for greetings and goodbyes should be accommodated where possible, as this supports the child’s sense of connection and security.
+Brief private time for greetings and goodbyes can be accommodated where possible, as this supports the child’s sense of connection and security.

-Awards or certificates go home with the parent who has parenting time.
-Requests for copies can be made calmly and in writing after the event.
+Awards or certificates typically go home with the parent who has parenting time.
+Requests for copies can be made calmly and in writing afterward.

 In Summary